BracketMaster/nmigen-ulx3s/README.md

 Run ``switch.py`` and flipping one of the four switches should now toggle up to four of the LEDs on the ULX3S board.

+# Serial Example

+Forms a serial loopback between the ULX3S and the host computer.
+You will need to plug in the ULX3S
+USB2 as well as the USB1 into the host machine for this to work.

+Once the loopback bitstream is flashed to the ULX3S, you should see a new ACM tty device under ``/dev`` on most unix machines.
+You can use ``screen /dev/tty.XXX`` to connect to it.

+You can also flash the bitstream to the FPGA using ``openFPGALoader -b ulx3s -f build/top.bit``.

+Now, you can unplug the ULX3s and only plug US2 into the host machine.
+The serial loopback should still work with screen.